luciangreen/Combination-Algorithm-Writer-Multiple-Predicates/README.md

 Neither Prolog nor List Prolog can return non-deterministic results after point of execution passes from a clause to a child clause, so the result of testing the repository is that multiple clauses cannot be generated in this case.

+# Documentation of List Prolog Interpreter CAWMP Commands

+See <a href="https://github.com/luciangreen/listprologinterpreter/blob/master/LPCAWMP_docs.md">Data to Types Documentation</a>.

 # Authors

 Lucian Green - Initial programmer - <a href="https://www.lucianacademy.com/">Lucian Academy</a>